ieviev/pscomplete/README.md

 ## one caveat because of missing features in Powershell Core:

-- pwsh can not access the preceding buffer directly, so the only way to
+- pwsh can not access the preceding buffer directly, so the only way to make space for completions is to clear the entire buffer

 #### some more trivia about the implementations